NatLabs/ZenDB/zendb-doc.md

   ZenDB.QueryBuilder()
     .Where("age", #gt(#Nat(18)))              // Find users older than 18
     .And("name", #startsWith(#Text("A")))     // AND whose name starts with "A"
-    .Sort("age", #Ascending)                  // Sort by age in ascending order .Limit(10)                                // Return maximum 10 results
+    .SortBy("age", #Ascending)                  // Sort by age in ascending order .Limit(10)                                // Return maximum 10 results
 );
 ```